MohamedHossam11/RutheniumPrices/README.md

 # RutheniumPrices
 # To install dependencies:

-run in the terminal inside the project folder ---> 'pip3 install -r requirements.txt' \n This project should be run by jupyter so it's among the dependencies \n Full dependencies list: tensorflow ,requests ,datetime ,notebook ,jupyter
+run in the terminal inside the project folder ---> 'pip3 install -r requirements.txt'
+This project should be run by jupyter so it's among the dependencies
+Full dependencies list:
+tensorflow ,requests ,datetime ,notebook ,jupyter

 # Open jupyter editor to run the code
 run in the terminal inside the project folder ---> 'jupyter notebook ./' and go to the PredictPrice.ipynb file